The southern islands of the Gothenburg archipelago

 Gothenburg’s southern archipelago consists of a number of car-free islands that belong to the City of Gothenburg.
-The islands are accessible by ferry from Saltholmen (Västtrafik).
 They are all part of a marine nature reserve, and many boast unique ecosystems and rich birdlife.
+The islands are accessible by ferry from Saltholmen or Stenpiren in the city centre.

 Isbolaget, Donsö